natalyineu/db/README.md

 - **Code Reusability**: Reduced code duplication in profile mapping with utility functions
 - **Environment Variables**: Added environment variable control for auth bypass in development mode with `NEXT_PUBLIC_BYPASS_AUTH`
 - **Consistent Error Handling**: Standardized error handling across API client and services

+# AI-Vertise Platform

+## Admin Panel Removed

+The admin panel functionality has been removed.
+Instead, please use the Supabase UI directly to manage plans, users, and campaigns.
+See the [Supabase Management Guide](./SUPABASE_MANAGEMENT.md) for detailed instructions.

+## Database Management

+All database management is now done directly through the Supabase UI:

+1. Log in to Supabase dashboard
+2. Navigate to Table Editor
+3. Select the table you want to manage (plans, profiles, campaigns)
+4. Use the UI to add, edit, or delete records

+This approach provides more direct control over your data without requiring additional admin interfaces.